TrelisResearch/one-click-llms/README.md

 - [Mistral Instruct 7B AWQ](https://runpod.io/gsc?template=z5n6lh4zux&ref=jmfkcdio)
 - [Mixtral Instruct 8x7B AWQ](https://runpod.io/gsc?template=dmybzldpis&ref=jmfkcdio)
+- [Qwen1.5 Chat 72B AWQ](https://runpod.io/console/gpu-cloud?template=ju7oo9mf5w&ref=jmfkcdio).
+Needs to be run on an A100 or H100.
+The 48 GB of VRAM on an A6000 is insufficient.
 - [CodeLlama 70B Instruct - 4bit AWQ](https://runpod.io/gsc?template=tpqmplhj2a&ref=jmfkcdio).
 Requires an A6000 or A100 or H100.

 ### llama.cpp One-click templates: